Cipher Department of the High Command of the Wehrmacht: Defensive cryptology

 Defensive cryptology in this context enables secure communication between two individuals, in the presence of a third party.
 During World War II, defensive cryptology was synonymous with encryption, i.e. the conversion of information from a readable state to apparent nonsense.
 The originator of an encrypted message shared the decoding technique needed to recover the original information only with intended recipients, thereby precluding unwanted people from doing the same.
 German Armed Forces relied on a series of devices and processes to accomplish this task.

 German high-level cryptologic systems were insecure for a number of reasons, although they were considered brilliantly conceived by TICOM agents.
-Large outlays of both personnel and resources by the Allies cost Germany dear, from 1942 onwards.
+Large outlays of both personnel and resources by the Allies cost Germany dearly, from 1942 onwards.
 For example, Admiral Doenitz stated at his Nuremberg trial: